 Conundrum, the original end to the Ewing saga in Dallas (1991)…

 A suicidal J.R.
 Ewing is invited to see what happened to his family if he hadn’t never been born by a mysterious stranger.

 All good things come to an end, a well-known phrase.
 But 10/10 not for the person experiencing the good thing.
 For me 1991 was a sad year for my telly viewing, as for the last 12 or so years – more than half of my life until then, I’d avidly sat watching the original TV Series of Dallas (1978-91).
 I’d cried at the weddings, been shocked at the cliffhangers and been baffled – but pleased – by the reason for Bobby’s return.

-So the final double bill episode, has a complete departure from the then plot.
-But with enough spoken references to the past episodes, for the hardened fans it’s more of a stand alone double bill.
+So the final double bill episode has a complete departure from the then plot.
+But with enough spoken references to the past episodes, for the hardened fans, it’s more of a stand-alone double bill.
 The opening credits had me hooked from the beginning with a few red herring cast members notably Sheree J Wilson (April) and Charlene Tilton (Lucy).
-Also included were those that I’d remembered being killed off earlier in the series or having left for the Ewing equivalent of Melbourne for Neighbours (1985-) characters.
+Also included were those that I’d remembered being killed off earlier in the series or have left for the Ewing equivalent of Melbourne for Neighbours (1985-) characters.

 Dispirited he sits down alone by the pool, where minutes later he is joined by a mysterious man in a white tuxedo who confuses J.R. appearing on the Southfork balcony.
 This man Adam – played by Joel Grey – gives J.R. the chance of a lifetime to see how life would have been if J.R.
 Ewing hadn’t existed.
-So he takes J.R. on a journey of self discovery and what would have been, surprisingly knowing about audience familiar tales from J.R.’s past and stating this is due to his boss keeping tabs on him…
+So he takes J.R. on a journey of self-discovery and what would have been, surprisingly knowing about familiar tales from J.R.’s past and stating this is due to his boss keeping tabs on him…